Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 Note that an End-User can be both a natural person as well as a legal person (organization).
 In case Client Authentication includes information about its governing organization, this may fulfill and obviate the need for End-User authentication.
 See the section "Client Credentials using OAuth 2.0" below.

 #### End-User authentication
-In most Use Cases that involve API interaction, authenticating the End-User on behalf of whom the API resources are accessed is required.
+In most Use Cases that involve API interaction, authenticating the End-User on behalf of whom the API resources are accessed is required, the rights delegation API access pattern.
 End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself, without requiring an End-User context, but may be used nevertheless.
+This happens in the machine tot machine API access pattern.

 The following methods can be used for End-User authentication: